5.9 Picnic in the Graveyard

 Critica: First-time founder post-mortem

-Jason Huertas reflects on building Critica for 18 months without validating demand and treating a v0 as if it were a mature product — first-time-founder lessons distilled into a single retrospective.
+Jason Huertas reflects on building Critica for 18 months without validating demand and treating a v0 as if it were a mature product — the kind of candid founder retrospective a graveyard study mines for the assumption that actually proved fatal.

 Quibi: $1.75B burned in six months

-Quibi shut down six months after launch, never having validated the core assumption that consumers wanted premium short-form mobile video; the post-mortem identifies mobile-only launch during COVID lockdowns and $5–$8/month pricing against free TikTok and Instagram as fatal positioning errors.
+Quibi shut down six months after launch, never having validated the core assumption that consumers wanted premium short-form mobile video; the post-mortem identifies a mobile-only launch during COVID lockdowns and $5–$8/month pricing against free TikTok and Instagram as fatal positioning errors.
+A worked example of the failure-assumption mapping this method produces.

 Google Glass: $1,500 AR glasses to enterprise pivot